 - Southport is the last place to get fuel if you’re heading down to Cockle Creek.

 - Beyond Southport the road turns to gravel.
-If you are in a rental vehicle and wanting to get to Cockle Creek than make sure you check that you are allowed to drive on dirt roads [click here for our review of Tassie car rentals]
+If you are in a rental vehicle and wanting to get to Cockle Creek than make sure you check that you are allowed to drive on dirt roads [click here for my review of Tassie car rentals]

 Final thoughts, and suggested reading...